Table of Contents

-General Science is extremely important for all the government recruitment exams & questions based on General Science or General Awareness are frequently asked in various exams like UPSC IAS (Civil Service Exam), SSC CGL, SSC CHSLRRB exams.
-It has more important in the exams conducted by the SSC or other competitive exams which have General Science in its syllabus.
+General Science is extremely important for all government recruitment exams & questions based on General Science or General Awareness are frequently asked in various exams like UPSC IAS (Civil Service Exam), SSC CGL, SSC CHSL, and RRB exams.
+It has more important in the exams conducted by the SSC or other competitive exams which have General Science in their syllabus.
 To let you make the most of the General Science section, we are providing notes on “Human Heart ”.
-Also, General Science is a major part to be asked for various posts exams.
-We have covered important notes focusing on these prestigious exams.
-We wish you all the best of luck to come over the fear of the General Awareness section.
+Read below to get compressive knowledge about Human Heart.

 The human heart is an organ that pumps blood throughout the body via the circulatory system, supplying oxygen and nutrients to the tissues and removing carbon dioxide and other wastes.

 The heart is roughly the size of a fist and is divided into four chambers: the right atrium, the right ventricle, the left atrium, and the left ventricle.
 The atria are smaller chambers that receive blood from the veins and then pump it into the ventricles.
 The ventricles are larger and more muscular chambers that pump blood out of the heart and into the arteries.

 The heart is a vital organ that plays a critical role in the circulatory system.
 It works continuously, contracting and relaxing to circulate blood throughout the body.
 The heart is made up of specialized cells that generate electrical signals to coordinate the heart’s contractions.
 The rhythmic beating of the heart is controlled by a complex system of electrical impulses and hormones.

 The human heart has four chambers: